ptitSeb/box64/wrapperhelper/README.md

 bin/wrapperhelper -I/path/to/system/include "path_to_support_file" "path_to_private.h" "path_to_private.h"
 ```

 You may add as many `-I` options as needed.
+The folders `include-override/<arch>` and `include-override/common` are always prioritized, as if they appeared first in the command line.

+You may also use the `-32` and `-64` switches to generate `box32` or `box64` files respectively.
+Alterately, you can use the `--emu arch` and `--target arch` options to select more precisely the emlated and executing platforms, though only `x86`, `x86_64` and `aarch64` are supported for now.
+By default, everything is as if `-64` was supplied.

 The first file is a `C` file containing every declaration required.
 The second file is the "requests" input.
 The third file is the output file, which may be a different file.